Hardware based timestamping

 5. If traffic is observed at the kernel but no output is observed at the PTP client, confirm that firewalls have been switched off or configured to allow the PTP traffic to flow.

-6. If traffic is being observed but the grandmaster is not correctly set make sure that the PTP domain that the slave is operating in matches the grandmaster.
+7. If traffic is being observed but the grandmaster settings are not correctly set make sure that the PTP domain that the slave is operating in matches the grandmaster.
 Make sure that the PTP is configured for hardware timestamps.
 Make sure that the PTP grandmaster has obtained a suitable clock synch and is serving a valid time.